An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Applications

 \section{Applications}

 Reeb graphs on a surface $M$ encodes a rich amount of topological information from the original surface.
-In this section we show how the Reeb graph of a surface $M$ gives rise to a natural collection of simple closed curves on $M$.
+In this section, we show how the Reeb graph of a surface $M$ gives rise to a natural collection of simple closed curves on $M$.
 The applications that we present can be described in terms of these curves.
 We first define these curves and show their relation with the Reeb graph.
-We then we give a procedure to extract them by utilizing the tools we described in Section \ref{Reeb graph to Manifold}.
+We then give a procedure to extract them by utilizing the tools we described in Section~\ref{Reeb graph to Manifold}.
 Finally, the curves are utilized to obtain two higher genus surface mesh segmentation algorithms.
-Other Reeb graph-based segmentation algorithms can be found in \cite{xiao2003discrete,xiao2003topological,tierny2007topology}.
+Other Reeb graph-based segmentation algorithms can be found in~\cites{xiao2003discrete,xiao2003topological,tierny2007topology}.

 Let $R(M,f)$ be a surface $M$ and a scalar function $f$.
-The edges of the Reeb graph $R(M,f)$ determine the following types of simple closed curves on $M$: \begin{itemize} \item Cutting system curves. \item Pants decomposition curves. \item Branch curves. \end{itemize} We describe how a Reeb graph on a surface can be used to realize these curves next.\\
+The edges of the Reeb graph $R(M,f)$ determine the following types of simple closed curves on $M$: \begin{itemize} \item Cutting system curves. \item Pants decomposition curves. \item Branch curves. \end{itemize} We describe how a Reeb graph on a surface can be used to realize these curves next.

-{\bf{Cutting System Curves.}} Reeb graphs can also be used to determined the so called \textit{cutting system}.
+\para{Cutting System Curves} Reeb graphs can also be used to determine the so-called \textit{cutting system}.
 A cutting system for a connected, closed, orientable surface $M$ of genus $g$ is a collection of unordered disjoint simple closed loops embedded in $M$ whose complement $M\backslash ( l_1\sqcup \cdots \sqcup l_g)$ is a sphere with $2g$ boundary components~\cite{hatcher1980presentation}.
-Segmenting a surface along a cutting system curve yield a genus zero surface with multiple boundary components.
+Segmenting a surface along a cutting system curve yields a genus zero surface with multiple boundary components.
 Hence this can be used to aid in mesh parametrization.
-See for intance \cite{zeng2009generalized} and the references therein.
+See, for instance,~\cite{zeng2009generalized} and the references therein.
 We describe here a Reeb graph-based algorithm to obtain a cutting system.
-The algorithm goes as follows: \begin{enumerate} \item Let $T$ be a spanning tree of $R(M,f)$ and consider the edges $e_1,...e_g$ in $R(f)\backslash T$.
+The algorithm is illustrated in the Figure \ref{cut system figure} and it goes as follows: \begin{enumerate} \item Let $T$ be a spanning tree of $R(M,f)$ and consider the edges $e_1,...e_g$ in $R(f)\backslash T$.

 \item Select an interior point in $e_i$, for $0\leq i \leq g$.